-This year is the start of a few changes over ‘ere at Craft Hunter.
+This year is the start of a few changes over ‘ere at The DIY Adventures.
 One of my top ‘resolutions’ for the year was to find ways to share more original content with you all, so one morning a few weeks ago, cup of tea in hand, I bit the bullet and put the feelers out on social media for some clever crafters to contribute some ideas on the blog.
 I still cannot believe the incredible response I received from some gorgeously talented ladies who I’ve followed for a while.
 Very humbling and empowering to know that they wish to give up a slice of their valuable time and creativity to share a story with me.

 I’m SO excited to now not only share more DIY ideas on the blog, but also to have the opportunity to introduce you to more of the creative minds out there in blog land.